 Just take a look at the all-inclusive, branded donation page you’ll receive by partnering with Infinite Giving:

-With these tools and expert guidance, you’ll empower your supporters to donate larger amounts in more tax-efficient ways.
-You’ll also have nonprofit financial experts by your side every step of the way as you move toward long-term financial sustainability.
+With these financial tools and fiduciary guidance, you can empower your supporters to donate larger amounts in more tax-efficient ways.
+You’ll also have nonprofit financial advisors by your side every step of the way as you move toward long-term financial sustainability.

 Additional Resources

 Now that you understand the basics of nonprofit brokerage accounts, you’re one step closer to improving your organization’s cash management.
-Once you have a brokerage account, you can move forward with exciting opportunities like investing and accepting all kinds of non-cash contributions for your cause.
+These accounts can open the door to exciting opportunities, like investing and accepting non-cash contributions, which help to further support your mission.

 For more insight into everything you can achieve with a nonprofit brokerage account, check out the following resources: